 of the program will benefit an area wider than simply your neighborhood.

 Look beyond the obvious places for partners too.
-How about the local library, training providers, arts organizations and individual artists, musicians, drug counseling, drug courts, religious orders or non-profits providing options for prostitutes, employment programs that really work, entrepreneurship support projects, healthy corner store or food initiatives happening in your community, and so forth.
+How about the local library, training providers, arts organizations and individual artists, musicians, drug counseling agencies, drug courts, religious orders or non-profits providing options for prostitutes, employment programs that really work, entrepreneurship support projects, healthy corner store or food initiatives happening in your community, and so forth.

-Determine the single highest-payoff activity would be for your neighborhood, and concentrate on that until it is working extremely well.
+Determine what the single highest-payoff activity would be for your neighborhood, and concentrate on that until it is working extremely well.

 Results will take time.
 The Weed and Seed program was a five-year program, after which sites "graduated" but still received a reduced level of help.
 In our experience, the longer the duration of a program such as this, the better the results will be.

 As people who have work on urban issues know, criminals often simply move around seeking the most vulnerable communities.
 So design a durable and flexible program, adjusting and updating the advisory committee frequently.

 Drug demand, drug supply, gang territory, and crime hot spots all are subject to very frequent fluctuations, based in part on results achieved by the anti-social behavior.